 - Retired Bad Ass: Yasaki in "The Return of Icarus", until Captain Trigger brings him out of retirement.

-- Shout-Out: Most of "The Kidnapping at Blue Horizon", McCall's origin episode, is a Whole Plot Reference to Back to the Future.
+- Most of "The Kidnapping at Blue Horizon", McCall's origin episode, is a Whole Plot Reference to Back to the Future.

 - Stringy-Haired Ghost Girl: The plot of Episode VIII: Ominous.